 When a wounded Red Chinese goes crazy in the operating room, he contaminates Trapper's patient.
 Meanwhile, Frank and Margaret insist on a psych evaluation for Klinger, in hopes that he'll get his Section 8 and go.
 Also, Hawkeye falls for a new nurse.
 Written by

 When Henry Blake calls Klinger into his office to discuss the charges brought against him by Majors Burns and Houlihan, Klinger is wearing the red spaghetti-strap dress that was already damaged by the Chinese P.O.W.
+However, if you look closely, the strap has been tied together where it was cut.
 See more »

 The start of "Radar's Report" began with his typical task of typing his documentation on the typewriter.
 His report included any and all casualty statistics on the week of October 15,1952 through October 22, 1952.
 He momentarily glanced away from his typewriter and used his adding machine.
 The adding machine started printing out numbers by accident -- much to Corporal O'Reilly's dismay.
 In his report, a Chinese Communist prisoner was on the operating table for surgery to remove a bullet in his rear.
 Captain Pierce was ready to operate on his patient ... or so it seemed to him.